flutter/website/src/_includes/docs/swift-package-manager/migrate-macos-project-manually.md

 ### Step 3: Run app {:.no_toc}

-1. Run the app in Xcode and ensure `FlutterGeneratedPluginSwiftPackage` is a target dependency and `Run Prepare Flutter Framework Script` is ran as a pre-action.
+1. Run the app in Xcode.
+   Ensure that `FlutterGeneratedPluginSwiftPackage` is a target dependency and that `Run Prepare Flutter Framework Script` is ran as a pre-action.

    {% render docs/captioned-image.liquid,
    image:"development/packages-and-plugins/swift-package-manager/flutter-pre-action-build-log.png",
    caption:"Ensure `Run Prepare Flutter Framework Script` is ran as a pre-action" %}

 2. Also, ensure that the app runs on the command line with `flutter run`.

+[file a bug]: {{site.github}}/flutter/flutter/issues/new?template=2_bug.yml